Wildwood, NJ, Police: Maine Man Had Parts to Build a Bomb in Motel Room - NewsBreak

 Authorities in Atlantic City say a surveillance operation on Atlantic Avenue this past Tuesday night resulted in the arrest of five people and the recovery of a loaded gun and drugs.
 The surveillance, according to the Atlantic City Police Department, was focused on the 1700 block of Atlantic Avenue.
 During...

-Egg Harbor Township Police are looking to identify a few people after their capture on surveillance camera.
-Police aren't saying if these people are suspects in anything bad; they're only saying they'd like to identify them in reference to ongoing investigations.
-If you can help the police of Egg Harbor...
+Egg Harbor Township Police are looking to identify a few people after their capture on surveillance video.
+Authorities aren't saying if these people are suspects in anything bad, only saying they'd like to identify them in reference to ongoing investigations.
+If you can help, you're encouraged to call (609) 926-4051.

 Egg Harbor Twp., NJ, Man Pleads Guilty to Fentanyl, Ghost Gun Charges